Can Jesus be fully man and fully God?

 Then Jesus would be a sinner

 According to the “born sinners” advocates, the original sin doctrine would put Jesus as having inherited a sinful nature (on His “human” side), making Him a sinner through birth.
 But scripture explicitly declares that there is no darkness (sin) found in Christ (1John 1:5).
 Therefore, to cover this difficulty, Catholic Church Fathers (initiated by Augustine) contrived the idea of the Immaculate Conception.
 They purport that sin is genetically passed on through the males only, freeing Jesus from inborn sin, as He never had an earthly father.
-However, Mary was a sinner also according to scripture (Rom.
+But for those who choose not to believe the absurdity of males-only sin-carriers, Mary was a sinner also according to scripture (Rom.
 3:23).
 No one is exempt from the guilt of sin.

 Then He would be barred from heaven